lyzz0612/pastebin-worker/doc/api.md

   "url": "https://shz.al/abcd",
   "manageUrl": "https://shz.al/abcd:w2eHqyZGc@CQzWLN=BiJiQxZ",
   "expirationSeconds": 1209600,
-  "expireAt": "2025-05-05T10:33:06.114Z"
+  "expireAt": "2025-05-05T10:33:06.114Z",
+  "isPermanent": false
 }
 ```

 Explanation of the fields:

 - `url`: String.
 The URL to fetch the paste.
-When using a customized name, it looks like `https//shz.al/~myname`.
+When using a customized name, it looks like `https://shz.al/myname`.
 - `manageUrl`: String.
-The URL to update and delete the paste, which is `url` suffixed by `~` and the password.
+The URL to update and delete the paste, which is `url` suffixed by `:` and the password.
-- `expirationSeconds`: String.
-The expiration seconds.
+- `expirationSeconds`: Integer.
+The expiration seconds. `0` for permanent pastes.
 - `expireAt`: String.
-An ISO String representing when the paste will expire.
+An ISO String representing when the paste will expire, or `"never"` for permanent pastes.
+- `isPermanent`: Boolean. `true` if the paste is permanent (never expires).

 If error occurs, the worker returns status code different from `200`: